How it works

 And you should get a language that looks kind of like German!

-This article will briefly explain some of the main things you might want to take control over, such as the overall sounds and spelling, as well as editing individual words.
-Meanwhile, our guides page drills down into more detail on each topic.
+This article will briefly explain some of the main things you might want to take control over, such as the sounds and spelling, as well as editing individual words.
+Meanwhile, our guides drill down into more detail on each topic.
 We also have a great YouTube channel on various topics.

 Sounds and spelling

 We’ve already seen two ways to control the consonants and vowels of your language.
-The easiest option is Custom Phonemes which tells the generator I at least want these phonemes.
-You decide which consonants are and aren’t allowed to appear next to each other.
+The easiest option is Custom Phonemes which tells the generator which sounds you want, but lets the generator decide where they can appear, and which sounds can appear next to each other.

-Despite its usefulness, the documenting your conlang in IPA has some drawbacks.
-For one, it’s difficult to type on computers.
-Secondly, the average person wouldn’t understand it.
-For these reasons, conlangers usually create a spelling convention for their languages using the Latin alphabet.
-A “romanization”, as it is sometimes called, is a good middle ground; it tells readers roughly what the language sounds like, without confusing them.
-It may not critical for your readers to know exactly how the language is pronounced anyway.
+Despite the usefulness of the IPA, the documenting your conlang entirely in IPA has some drawbacks too.
+For one, it’s difficult to type on computers!
+For instance, there is not IPA keyboard layout for iPhone.
+Secondly, the average person doesn’t understand IPA.
+Therefore, most people looking at your conlang won’t actually have a clue how it’s meant to sound.
+For these reasons, conlangers usually create a spelling convention for their language using the Latin alphabet.
+This is called a ‟Romanization”.
+A Romanization is a good middle ground for documenting your language; it tells readers roughly what the language sounds like, perhaps without telling them exactly what it sounds like.
+Besides, it may not critical for your readers to know exactly how the language is pronounced.
 And the IPA is always there for anyone who’s interested.

-In cases where the word contains non-English phonemes, Vulgar makes a spelling that is close to how it sounds in English.
-For example, the phoneme /ʈ/ is not found in English but is found in some languages in India (e.g. Hindi).
-It sounds very similar to English /t/ as in “time”, but perhaps if you imagine it done in an Indian accent. / will be spelled t, so long as the language doens’t have the English phoneme /t/.
-If it has both /t/ and /ʈ/, the latter will be spelled with some kind of diacritic mark (such as ) to distinguish it from t.
+In cases where a conlang word contains phonemes that aren’t found in English, the generator makes a spelling that is close to how it might sound to English ears.
+For example, the phoneme /ʈ/ is not found in English, but is found in some languages in India (e.g. Hindi).
+It sounds very similar to English /t/ as in “time”, but perhaps if can you imagine it done in an Indian accent!
+The phoneme / will be spelled with t so long as the language doesn’t also have the phoneme /t/.
+If it has both /t/ and /ʈ/, the latter will be spelled with some kind of diacritic mark, such as .

 Editing the words